 First, the proposal would increase the fee per unit to $37,000.
 Developers could elect to pay about two years earlier — when the building permit is issued — and get a discounted rate of $34,000.
 At the time of the building permit, she said, they would have to declare whether they planned to include below-market-rate units on site, or pay the fee.
 That isn’t currently required.

 Harrison’s proposal would also specify that 20% of a project’s total units would be below-market-rate (BMR) if the mitigation fee is not paid.
 The city has previously said the required BMR unit percentage is based on the market-rate count only.
-Finally, projects with 10 or fewer market-rate units would be required to pay the mitigation fee and could not build affordable units on site.
+Finally, projects with fewer than 10 market-rate units would be required to pay the mitigation fee and could not build affordable units on site.

 Harrison’s proposal would also automatically increase the fee every other year by pegging it to the California Construction Cost Index beginning in 2018.
 Projects with completed applications into the city will still get the old rate.

 “This is not a dramatic item,” Harrison said.
 “The sky is not falling folks.”

 In a letter to council, development consultant Mark Rhoades said the mitigation fee and other items on the agenda Tuesday night would increase fees per unit in Berkeley by $12,700.
 According to calculations completed by his office, each unit in a 82-unit sample project is already assessed fees of about $42,000.
 In the first year, construction cost per unit, he estimated, is roughly $487,000.

 “Tenants currently must pay almost $900/month just to cover the City fees and taxes in new projects and that doesn’t include anything for the actual building,” Rhoades wrote in a June 13 email to council.
 “Tonight’s fee proposal increases the burden on tenants.”